 I love mushroom recipes.
-One of my favourites is my roasted portobello mushrooms in a cream sauce.
+One of my favorites is my roasted portobello mushrooms in a cream sauce.
 I could eat it all day, every day.
 Heck, I have adapted the recipe to suit so many other cravings (looking at you baby potatoes.)
 My mother-in-law has been grabbing me a lot of mushrooms and I was trying to be creative with my recipes.
-I remembered an older recipe on my blog, portobello mushroom pizzas, and knew I wanted to create my own version that was more “grown up.”
+I remembered an older recipe on my blog, portobello mushroom pizzas, and knew I wanted to create my own version that was more "grown up."

-These portobello mushroom pizzas were quick, easy, and packed full of flavours!
+These portobello mushroom pizzas were quick, easy, and packed full of flavors!
 I love the use of fresh spinach over frozen spinach in this recipe.
 Marinading the the mushrooms is essential to me, and precooking the mushrooms a bit to release their moisture helps to prevent soggy pizzas.
 I used my homemade pizza sauce recipe, but any store-bought sauce will do.
-While the portobello mushroom pizzas are gluten-free, you have to omit the cheese to make the recipe completely vegan (which, come on, is super easy and there is enough flavour in these mushrooms that you will not even notice it is missing!)
+While the portobello mushroom pizzas are gluten-free, you have to omit the cheese to make the recipe completely vegan (which, come on, is super easy and there is enough flavor in these mushrooms that you will not even notice it is missing!)

 Now, just a heads up, cooking time varies on the thickness of your mushrooms.
 I prefer thinner portobello mushrooms usually, but for these pizzas, I did not mind a thicker cut.
 I bet this recipe would work well on the BBQ, too.
 Come the nicer weather, do not be surprised if you see a BBQ version of these pizzas!